3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

-where $p(1|v_i,v_j)$ represents that $v_i$ and $v_j$ have the direct edge in graph $G$. $p(0|v_i,v_j)$ indicates that $v_i$ and $v_j$ do not have edges in graph $G$.
-The goal of this objective function is to reduce the direct distance between two similar nodes.
-If we have the specific category information of the 3D shape or the 2D image, it will add the category edge between each other.
-The edge will narrow the distance between two entity embeddings.
-Meanwhile, if one 3D shape and 2D image have the same geometric word entity, they will have a pathway that includes multiple edges.
-In the processing of graph embedding, this information will also reduce the differences between two entities.
-The final embeddings of entities will also affect this condition.
+Here, $p(1|v_i,v_j)$ signifies the presence of a direct edge between nodes $v_i$ and $v_j$ in graph $G$, while $p(0|v_i,v_j)$ indicates the absence of an edge between them.
+The objective aims to minimize the direct distance between similar nodes.
+In scenarios where specific category information about the 3D shape or 2D image is available, additional category edges are introduced between relevant entities.
+These edges serve to reduce the distance between embeddings of two entities.
+Furthermore, if a 3D shape and a 2D image share the same geometric word entity, they are connected via a pathway consisting of multiple edges.
+This information, integrated into the graph embedding process, mitigates disparities between entities, ultimately influencing the final entity embeddings.

+In summary, our approach involves generating embeddings for nodes within the 3D shape knowledge graph.
+This is achieved by utilizing a novel graph convolutional network that leverages the graph's structural characteristics, particularly the geometric word entity, to enhance the consistency of feature vectors for similar 3D shapes and establish meaningful connections between images and 3D shapes.
+The objective function minimizes the direct distance between related nodes and incorporates category edges and geometric word entities to facilitate effective cross-domain retrieval.